 Well, we don't really intend to "impose" anything on the Italians.
 Rather, the tenor of the Holy Scriptures is that holiness -- including a pure heart -- is the design for life in the kingdom of God.
 It's the life-style for which Americans and Italians were both created.

 The desire to establish a holiness church in Italy did not originate with the Roy Fullers or any of the other American missionary families who preceded them.
-The Church of the Nazarene came into being in Italy in 1948 when a man named Alfredo Del Rosso merged some independent holiness groups with the Church of the Nazarene.
+The Church of the Nazarene came into being in Italy in 1948 when a man named Alfredo Del Rosso, an Italian captivated by a vision merged some independent holiness groups with the Church of the Nazarene.
 Today, we have no desire to alter the basic nature of the holiness movement which Rev. Del Rosso launched back then.
 In fact, our missionary policy today reads quite clearly, "The work and manifestations of the Holy Spirit are basically the same in all countries around the world."

 In March of our first year in Italy, one of our top pastors confessed to a sin of adultery in his life.
 The district had to relieve him of his pastorate and ask him to return his ordination certificate.
 It was not a happy moment, made even more sad because it occurred during district assembly.
 Wednesday afternoon, just before the business session began, Presiding General Superintendent Edward Lawlor called all the ordained men on the district into the church office to explain the situation.
 He told us grimly, "We're either going to have a holiness church here in Italy, or we're not going to have a church at all."